Together, the FoKoS research centre at the University of Siegen and CITEC at the University of Bielefeld are the consortium of poliTE.

 - what Simondon calls an inter-individual link between humans and machines

 Prof. Dr. Dr. h.c.
 Carl Friedrich Gethmann is a member of the German Ethics Council and a senior professor at FoKoS.
-As one of Germany’s leading expert on ethical questions, at FoKoS, he represents the ethics department with a focus on energy and digital technology.
+As one of Germany’s leading experts on ethical questions, at FoKoS, he represents the ethics department with a focus on energy and digital technology.
 He deals with questions of philosophy of language/philosophy of logic, phenomenology, applied philosophy (medical ethics/environmental ethics/technology assessment).

 Gethmann is a member of the Academia Europaea (London), member of the Berlin-Brandenburg Academy of Sciences and Humanities, member of the German National Academy of Sciences Leopoldina (Halle), member of the Bioethics Committee of the State of Rhineland Palatinate, president of the German Society for Philosophy (2006-2008), member of the German Ethics Council (since 2013), member of the board of directors of ESYS (Energy Systems of the Future, since 2015), and a member of the ethics council of the Max Planck Society.
 In 2016, he was awarded the Order of Merit of the Federal Republic of Germany.